rancher/opni/enhancements/aiops/20230120-Identify-prometheus-metrics-that-match-known-anomaly-chart-patterns.md

 		* Model inferencing: the pre-trained model will be downloaded from S3 and serve for inferencing.
 No GPU is needed for inferencing.
 		* Model details: 1D-[CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network) deep learning model, 1D means its input is 1D time-series data.
 This model will consist of 3 conv1d layers with max pooling, 2 fully-connected layers and softmax layer at last.
 		* Model input: A list of abnormal metrics from anomaly detection step, each metric with 60 data points.
-		* What to do: run inferencing on each metric data to classify it into one of the pre-defined patterns.
+		* What to do: Apply [MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html) to normalize input data points, then run inferencing on each normalized metric data to classify it into one of the pre-defined patterns.
 		* Model output: A list of abnormal metrics with their classified patterns.

-* The insights report: A summary of the metric-analysis results.
+* The insights report: A summary of the metric-analysis results, saved to Nats KV storage.
 The metadata to include in the report:
 	- ID: assigned in the /request API.
 	- cluster ID/name: the downstream cluster this analysis was applied on.
 	- request time: the time this request was submitted.